datastax/dsbulk/manual/settings.md

 If not specified, inserts/updates use current time of the system running the tool.

 Query timestamps for Cassandra and DSE have microsecond resolution; any sub-microsecond information specified here will be lost.
-For more information, see the [CQL Reference](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cql_commands/cqlInsert.html#cqlInsert__timestamp-value).
+For more information, see the [CQL INSERT INTO Reference](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cql_commands/cqlInsert.html#cqlInsert__timestamp-value).

 Default: **&lt;unspecified&gt;**.